What the Cyber Resilience Act requires from manufacturers

 Essential requirements and harmonised standards

-The substantive requirements that the CRA places on products are listed in Annex I. They can be summarized as requirements during design and requirements during operation:
+The essential requirements that the CRA places on products are listed in Annex I. They can be summarized as follows:

 The fulfillment of these “essential requirements” must be documented.
 The visible results that manufacturers must produce to comply with the CRA are three types of documentation: